 These regulations may be cited as the Forest Management Regulations 1993 1.

-2. Interpretation
+2. Terms used

 In these regulations, unless the contrary intention appears —

 bush landing, in relation to log timber, means the place in a State forest or timber reserve where the timber is first loaded onto a vehicle for transport or removal after the timber has been felled;